Photo courtesy of Benjamin Powelson from the Library of Congress Prints and Photographs Division

-UMBC’s Erickson School of Aging Studies in partnership with the National Park Service invite you to a virtual celebration of Juneteenth to learn about Marylander Harriet Tubman and her roots in senior housing and care.
-Register for the webinar scheduled to take place from 1:00 – 2:00 PM EDT on June 18, 2021.
+On June 18th, 2021, UMBC’s Erickson School of Aging Studies in partnership with the National Park Service hosted a virtual celebration of Juneteenth to learn about Marylander Harriet Tubman and her roots in senior housing and care.

 Keynote Speaker: Kimberly Szewczyk, Senior Interpretive Specialist, Harriet Tubman National Historical Park

 Kimberly has been with the National Park Services for over 20 years and is currently stationed at Harriet Tubman National Historic Park in Auburn, NY as the Senior Interpretive Specialist.
 Her work at this newly established park includes the development of interpretive content on Tubman with an emphasis on her 50 years spent in freedom.